It's Time for GDCA to Crack the Ice & Accept

 beautiful creatures didn't kill them just because they were the "wrong color for

-the breed!"
+the breed or species!"
 One should not fear or hate something they didn't know existed

 or don't understand how it could be; but instead research it and accept the fact that it does exist as with the case